-A British soldier has been killed in Afghanistan, the Ministry of Defence said.
+A British soldier has been shot dead in southern Afghanistan, the Ministry of Defence said today.

 The serviceman, from the Royal Military Police, was killed by small arms fire in the Sangin area of Helmand Province last night.

 His family have been informed.